WHAT EQUIPMENT DO I NEED TO PACK ON A SKI OR SNOWBOARD INSTRUCTOR COURSE?

 Experience the authentic culture of Japan at this epic Japanese resort!
 Get ready to explore the local onsens, big powder skiing, sushi and ramen and fun nightlife in the centre of Hokkaido!

 Ski the volcano!
-Mt Ruapehu is located in the central North Island of New Zealand.
-It is home to two of New Zealand's top ski areas - Whakapapa and Turoa.
-Whakapapa, the location of EA's fantastic internship opportunity, is New Zealand's largest ski resort coming in at 1050 hectares!
+Mt Ruapehu is in the North Island of New Zealand and home to two of New Zealand's top ski areas - Whakapapa and Turoa.
+Whakapapa is New Zealand's largest ski resort with 1050 hectares of ski terrain.

 Saas-Fee is famous for long runs and picturesque landscapes.
 Nowhere else in the world are you surrounded by so many 4000m peaks.